The Little OPERA Theatre Of NY Presents PAST AND PRESENT: SCENES FROM AMERICAN OPERAS

 Luna Pearl Woolf is at the pinnacle of a new generation of politically conscious and artistically progressive composers.
 Her music, praised by The New York Times for its "psychological nuances and emotional depth," is characterized by its dramatic intention, with a penetrating focus on music's capacity as a storytelling language.

-Particularly renowned in the field of opera and vocal music, Woolf's commissions include Jacqueline, on legendary cellist Jacqueline du Pré, for Toronto's Tapestry Opera and Opera Saratoga; and Better Gods, about Hawaii's Queen Lili'uokalani, for Washington National Opera.
+Particularly renowned in the field of opera and vocal music, Woolf's commissions include Jacqueline, on legendary cellist Jacqueline du Pré, for Toronto's Tapestry Opera; and Better Gods, about Hawaii's Queen Lili'uokalani, for Washington National Opera.
 Her opera, The Pillar, was awarded one of Opera America's inaugural Discovery Grants for female composers.

 Among Woolf's most widely-performed works are "Après moi, le déluge,"written in the aftermath of Hurricane Katrina; and "Angel Heart," recently released worldwide on The Pentatone Oxingale Series, alongside a new German-language edition with author Cornelia Funke narrating.
 Noted collaborators include Matt Haimovitz, Dame Evelyn Glennie, Joyce DiDonato, the Brentano String Quartet, Dennis Russell Davies and the Bruckner Orchestra, among many others.